nitesh-kumar-pandey/restaurant_rating_predictio/README.md

 Dataset Link: https://www.kaggle.com/datasets/himanshupoddar/zomato-bangalore-restaurants?resource=download

 Performed the below steps to complete the project:
-Data collection
+Data collection,
-Data pre-processing
+Data pre-processing,
-Feature selection
+Feature selection,
-Feature Engineering
+Feature Engineering,
-Model building and evaluation
+Model building and evaluation and
 Back-end development with Flask Framework

  The dataset is also trained using algorithms :